Gabriel-Muniz/to-do/README.md

 the program is attaching all the tasks to the first card that encounters

-Find a way to make IDS a thing
+Find a way to make ID'S a thing